 For example, if you want to set up a POP service, you don't need to set up a user account for each user accessing it.
 It's best to set up directory-based authentication through an external service (like Radius, LDAP or an SQL database).
-Just install the appropriate PAM library (libpam-radius-auth, libpam-ldap, libpam-pgsql or libpam-mysql), read the documentation (for starters, see the section called "User authentication: PAM") and configure the PAM-enabled service to use the back end you have chosen.
-This is done by editing the files under /etc/pam.d/ for your service and modifying the to, for example, ldap:
+Just install the appropriate PAM library (libpam-radius-auth, libpam-ldap, libpam-pgsql or libpam-mysql), read the documentation (for starters, see #######: PAM#) and configure the PAM-enabled service to use the back end you have chosen.
+This is done by editing the files under / etc/pam.d/ for your service and modifying the auth required pam_unix_auth.so shadow nullok use_first_pass to, for example, ldap: